top of page

 3. Notifying the Device

-Now the server queues up a command for the device and sends a notification to the device through Apple Push Notification Service (APNs). this is why we need to add an APNs certificate to Intune, with the help of APNs Intune maintains a persistent communication with devices across both public and private networks.
-I had written a blog on how to install APNs or Apple MDM push Certificate in Intune Please refer to the Link
+Now the server queues up a command for the device and sends a notification to the device through Apple Push Notification Service (APNs).
+This is why we need to add an APNs certificate to Intune, with the help of APNs Intune maintains persistent communication with devices across both public and private networks.
+I have written a blog on how to install APNs or Apple MDM push Certificate in Intune Please refer to the Link

 4. Contacting the Server